-Due to your Bulldogs facial bone compression, they will likely have some excess skin folds over the nose, to the sides, and under both eyes.
+Due to your Bulldogs facial bone compression, they will likely have some excess skin folds over the nose, to the sides, and under both eyes that can lead to chronic skin disease.
 Many will also suffer from abnormal tail bone growth that will twist the skin around tighter and tighter. ..
 Read More

 Food allergies and/or Skin allergies in bulldogs are not as common as you might think.
-In most cases the GI problems are more likely to be due to parasites, viral, bacteria, indiscretion eating, etc. and your bulldog skin condition are more likely due to atopy (environmental allergens), fleas and bacteria…..Read More
+In most cases the GI problems are more likely to be due to parasites, viral, bacteria, indiscretion eating, etc. and your bulldog skin condition is more likely due to atopy (environmental allergens), fleas, yeast, and bacteria infection…..Read More

-The protein source in most bulldog puppy diets as well as mature bulldog other breeds’ diets, is not the carbohydrates but rather the meat portion of their diets (animal source).
-As you know, grains are mostly carbohydrates though they also contain some protein source….Read More
+The protein source in most bulldog diets is not the carbohydrates / Grain, but rather the meat portion of their diets (animal source). ….Read More

 MRSA, stands for “Methicillin-Resistant Staphylococci Aureus” while MRSP stands for “Methicillin-Resistant Staphylococci Pseudintermedius”.
-I am going to use the term “Multi Drug Resistant” interchangeably with “Methicillin Resistant” to simplify the terminology….Read More
+I am going to use the term “Multi-Drug Resistant in bulldogs” interchangeably with “Methicillin Resistant” to simplify the terminology….Read More

-Pododermatitis is an inflammatory skin disease of the paw.
-It is a common dermatologic problem in English bulldog puppies and adult bulldog, as well as French bulldogs puppies and adults and is typically associated with many underlying skin diseases….Read More
+Pododermatitis is an inflammatory skin disease of the bulldog paw.
+It is a common dermatologic problem in and is typically associated with underlying skin diseases….Read More

 Bulldog Flank Alopecia also is known as Bulldog Seasonal Flank Boldness is associated with a shorter period of sunlight due to the changing of the seasons….Read More